When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Have a dead bulb that’s just out of reach?
 It’s actually pretty easy to change.

-I’m going to show you how to change a high ceiling light bulb safely.
+I’m going to show you how to change a high ceiling light bulb safely, whether you have a ladder or need to stay firmly on the ground.

 Key Takeaways

-• Turn off power and let the bulb cool before changing it.
+• Safety First: Always turn off the power and let the bulb cool completely before touching it.

-• Use a ladder or light bulb changing pole to reach the high ceiling.
+• Choose Your Tool: Use a sturdy extension ladder or a telescoping light bulb changing pole.

 Safety Precautions